Advanced-Automotive-Electronics/automotive-electronics/passivecomponents/inductors.md

 Testing an inductor with a multimeter is a straightforward process, but always remember safety precautions.
 If your inductor is showing signs of failure, replace it promptly to prevent potential damage.

-## Conclusion

-Inductors play a vital role in the operation of modern vehicles.
-They are involved in the ignition system, power regulation, noise filtering, and audio systems.